rantalainen/webropol-api-client/README.md

 }
 ```

-### getQuestionAnswers(surveyId, questionId, startDate?, endDate?)
+### getQuestionAnswers(surveyId, questionId, filters?)

 Gets all answers for one question in survey that is specified in the request with the surveyId and questionId.
-Optional filters: startDate and endDate.
+Optional filters: StartDate and EndDate.

 *Example Request*
 ```javascript